tucats/gopackages/compiler/README.md

 must have a value stored in them before they can be used in an expression.
 The second example assigns an initial value to each element of the array, so the second statement is really identical to `y := [10,10]`.

+## assert
+The `assert` statement is used to provide consistency checks, mostly in testing programs.
+The statement is followed by an expression, which must evaluate to `true` or the statement stops the program with an error.

+If only the expression is given, then the error message includes the text of the failing expression.
+If the assert statement includes an error message string, that is output as the error text.

+    assert x=3
+    assert x=3, "Count was not 3"

 ## const
 The `const` statement can define constant values in the current scope.
 These